wahaab11/smart-thyme/content/posts/should-you-use-aws-or-firebase-for-the-back-end-of-your-mobile-app.md

 title: Should You Use AWS or Firebase For the Back end of Your Mobile App?
 date: 2020-08-22T19:04:42.120Z
 thumb_img_path: /images/1_a0bdxhaicfheazb1jbinra.png
+excerpt: "One Is Not Better Than the Other One Why?
+Because the right question to ask is: “Which is the right solution for your requirements?”
+I have been developing native Android apps for quite a while and have recently started developing mobile applications in Flutter and I have used both Firebase and AWS as back-end services."
 hide_header: false
 layout: post
 ---